-(3) For each of the Covered Years, total stockholder return for the Company and the peer group was calculated as the yearly percentage change in cumulative total stockholder return based on a deemed fixed investment of \$100 at market close on December 31, 2019 and in accordance with Items 201(e) and 402(v) of Regulation S-K. For purposes of this pay versus performance disclosure, we used our industry peer group of seven companies (Autodesk, Inc., PTC, Inc., Cadence Design Systems, Inc., Synopsys, Inc., Altair Engineering, Inc., Aspen Technology, Inc., and Dassault Systemes SE).
+(a) For each of the Covered Years, total stockholder return for the Company and the peer group was calculated as the yearly percentage change in cumulative total stockholder return based on a deemed fixed investment of \$100 at market close on December 31, 2019 and in accordance with Items 201(e) and 402(v) of Regulation S-K. For purposes of this pay versus performance disclosure, we used our industry peer group of seven companies (Autodesk, Inc., PTC, Inc., Cadence Design Systems, Inc., Synopsys, Inc., Altair Engineering, Inc., Aspen Technology, Inc., and Dassault Systemes SE).
 Because fiscal years are presented in the table in reverse chronological order (from top to bottom), the table should be read from bottom to top for purposes of understanding cumulative returns over time.

-(4) For a description of how adjusted ACV is calculated for each of the Covered Years, see the section titled "Performance Metrics for Regular Cycle 2022 PSU Awards" in this proxy statement, the section titled "Performance Metrics for Regular Cycle 2021 PSU Awards" in our 2022 proxy statement and the section titled "Performance Metrics for Regular Cycle 2020 PSU Awards" in our 2021 proxy statement.
+(4) For a description of how adjusted ACV is calculated for each of the Covered Years, see the section titled "Performance Metrics for Regular Cycle 2022 PSU Awards" in this proxy statement, the section titled "Performance Metrics for Regular Cycle 2021 PSU Awards" in our 2022 proxy statement and the section titled "Performance Metrics for Regular Cycle 2021 PSU Awards" in our 2022 proxy statement and the section titled "Performance Metrics for Regular Cycle 2021 PSU Awards" in our 2022 proxy statement and the section titled "Performance Metrics for Regular Cycle 2020 PSU Awards" in our 2021 proxy statement.